There are just two gameweeks left in the 2020/21 Premier League season and there is still lots to be decided at the top of the table.

 Sunday, May 16, 12:00 – Crystal Palace v Aston Villa – talkSPORT 2 EXCLUSIVE

 Tuesday, May 18, 19:00 – Brighton v Manchester City – talkSPORT EXCLUSIVE

 Wednesday, May 19, 18:00 – Tottenham v Aston Villa – talkSPORT 2 EXCLUSIVE

 Wednesday, May 19, 18:00 – Newcastle v Sheffield United – talkSPORT APP EXCLUSIVE

 Wednesday, May 19, 19:00 – Crystal Palace v Arsenal – talkSPORT APP EXCLUSIVE

 Wednesday, May 19, 20:15 – Burnley v Liverpool – talkSPORT EXCLUSIVE

-The Blues, Leicester and Liverpool are in the mix to finish in the top four while Tottenham and West ham are not mathematically out of it yet either.
+The Blues, Leicester, Liverpool and West Ham are in the mix to finish in the top four while Tottenham and Everton are not mathematically out of it yet either.